Alexander Keith Jr.: Biography

+On TV

+In a series The Veil (1958), in an episode titled "The Ship of No Return" The episode depicts Keith (using the alias William King Thomas) placing a time bomb on the SS Mosel for insurance fraud.The Outcome: The bomb exploded prematurely on the dock in Bremerhaven, killing 81 people.
+After the disaster, Keith attempted suicide by shooting himself twice but survived long enough to confess to the police.

 In fiction

 The Dynamite Fiend: The Chilling Story of Alexander Keith Jr., Nova Scotian Spy, Con-Artist, and International Terrorist by Ann Larabee was published in 2005.
 The book in turn inspired The Inventor, an opera by Bramwell Tovey and John Murrell that was performed by the Calgary Opera Company and Vancouver Symphony Orchestra in 2011.

 Alexander Keith Jr. is also a character in Boris Pronsky and Craig Britton's novel Forty-Ninth, central for the execution of the Alaska Payment Conspiracy in the book.
 The character is introduced by the name of William Thompson, as it was one of the many aliases used by Keith.